ReidGlaze/ReidGlaze.github.io/_posts/2023-07-12-Diabetes-Healthcare-Analysis.md

 tags: [data analytics,sql]     # TAG names should always be lowercase
 ---

-Efficiency and patient turnover are key aspects of hospital management, and one crucial indicator of these is the length of stay (LOS) for each hospital visit.
-LOS can be influenced by a range of variables, from patient demographics to the complexity of their medical condition.
-Gaining a deep understanding of these factors can lead to strategies that enhance hospital efficiency and improve patient care.

-In this article, we harness the power of Structured Query Language (SQL) to delve into healthcare data and examine the different variables influencing hospital LOS.
-Our objective is to offer valuable insights that can assist healthcare professionals and policymakers in making data-driven decisions to enhance hospital operations.
-Join us as we navigate through this dataset to explore what truly impacts the duration of patients' hospital stays.
+In today's healthcare industry, the sheer volume of data generated can provide invaluable insights into patient outcomes, particularly for those managing chronic conditions such as diabetes.
+A crucial factor to consider is the length of hospital stays, as this can directly impact both patient care and hospital efficiency.

+In this project, I will be assuming the role of a data analyst at a hospital, utilizing a comprehensive dataset from a decade-long study carried out across 130 U.S. hospitals.
+The dataset specifically pertains to the hospital stay records of diabetic patients.

+I'll be utilizing Structured Query Language (SQL), a robust tool for handling and interrogating complex datasets, to navigate through seven unique scenarios.
+Each scenario will necessitate the use of various SQL functions, such as JOINs, UNION, CASE WHEN, CONCAT, and more, to answer a specific question posed by the hospital administration.
+The questions range from exploring the duration of hospital stays to generating detailed reports on specific patient demographics.

 ## The Project

+### Data Set

+The data, drawn from a decade-long study spanning 1999 to 2008 and involving over 130 hospitals in the United States, specifically features hospital stay records for diabetic patients.
+The dataset can be accessed [here](https://www.kaggle.com/code/iabhishekofficial/prediction-on-hospital-readmission/data?select=diabetic_data.csv), while the comprehensive hospital records and the study itself can be found [here](https://archive.ics.uci.edu/dataset/296/diabetes+130-us+hospitals+for+years+1999-2008).

-### Query 1
+### Query 1: Visualizing Length of Stays
 The healthcare data analysis team lead is keen to explore the distribution of the length of hospital stays measured in days.
 They are particularly interested in determining whether the majority of patients have a length of stay less than 7 days.
 It's crucial for the hospital to confirm that any patients with stays exceeding this duration are indeed in need of acute care.

 Although SQL isn't traditionally associated with data visualization, an innovative approach has been implemented for some initial exploratory data analysis.
 This method exploits SQL's calculation functions and uses rudimentary histogram bars for data visualization.
 In other words, the heavy lifting of number crunching is done by SQL, and basic text characters are utilized to visually represent the data.